Lucy (2014 film): Box office

+Critical response

 Early reviews for the film were positive and mixed, and later generally positive.
 Lucy was categorized as entertaining and silly, but also polarizing, by critics.
-On review aggregator website Rotten Tomatoes, it holds an approval rating of 66% based on 240 reviews, with an average rating of 6.00/10.
+On review aggregator website Rotten Tomatoes, it holds an approval rating of 67% based on 240 reviews, with an average rating of 6.00/10.
 The site's critical consensus reads: "Enthusiastic and silly, Lucy powers through the movie's logic gaps with cheesy thrills plus Scarlett Johansson's charm – and mostly succeeds at it."
-On review aggregator Metacritic, the film has a weighted average score of 61 out of 100, based on 45 reviews, indicating "generally favorable reviews".
+On review aggregator Metacritic, the film has a weighted average score of 62 out of 100, based on 456 reviews, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on a A+ to F scale.
 Based on 14 press reviews, French website AlloCiné gave the film an average rating of 2.6 out of 5.
 The film received a score of 84% on French website Cinémur.

 In France, the film received 14 press reviews.
 Regarding the positive reception, Danielle Attali wrote in Le Journal du dimanche that "Luc Besson's thriller shows a successful talent to entertain and keep in suspense".
 In Voici, the reviewer also appreciated the work of Besson, stating that he "returns to action films with this wacky cross between a superhero film and film about Asian gangsters, amped up by the always sexy Scarlett Johansson".
 In Le Parisien, Magali Gruet stated, "Some have called this a feminist film, and though we will not go that far, it would be wrong to deny that a woman is portrayed as the source of solutions intended to save the world."
 Libération wrote, "Beyond the success or embellishment which adorns each new scene with a spectacular swagger of violence and improbable turns, there is a strong feeling that Luc Besson now makes films from a position beyond merely marketing considerations."
 Le Nouvel Observateur wrote, "It was unclear how such a contrived portrayal can delude audiences once the novelty becomes dissipated."